InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 tempted to use it, you probably need better error handling in your scripts.

 Default to failing fast and loud.
-Your future self will thank you when errors are caught immediately rather than silently ignored. \end{calloutbox}
+Your future self will thank you when errors are caught immediately rather than silently ignored.

-\begin{calloutbox}[Advanced Shell Configuration: Chapter 8]
-The error handling patterns shown here—using \texttt{set -e}, \texttt{-} prefix, and \texttt{||} operators—work well for individual targets.
-But for complex DevOps workflows where failures have serious consequences, Make offers powerful shell configuration directives that provide systematic error handling.
-Chapter 8's "Robust Shell Configuration and Error Handling" section covers:
+For production-critical workflows, see Chapter 8's "Robust Shell Configuration and Error Handling" for advanced shell directives (.ONESHELL, .SHELLFLAGS) that provide systematic safety guarantees.
-\begin{itemize}
-\item \texttt{.ONESHELL}: Running all target commands in a single shell (so \texttt{cd} and environment variables persist)
-\item \texttt{.SHELLFLAGS}: Strict error handling modes (\texttt{-euo pipefail}) that catch failures you'd otherwise miss
-\item \texttt{DEBUG} flags for troubleshooting failed deployments
-\item Handling commands with expected non-zero exit codes (like \texttt{grep})
-\end{itemize}
-For now, the patterns in this chapter handle most needs.
-But when you're writing production deployment workflows where silent failures could cause incidents, the advanced configurations in Chapter 8 provide a safety net that catches errors before they reach production.
 \end{calloutbox}

 \newpage